-The fundamental role of leaders is to lead change, helping their teams and organisations to navigate the turbulent waters of a VUCA world.
+The fundamental role of leaders is to lead change, helping their teams and organisations to navigate the turbulent waters of an ever-increasing VUCA world.

 But even the best of us, when faced with this constant change, will feel daunted and even overwhelmed.
 The good news is that it doesn’t need to be that way.